SimformSolutionsPvtLtd/NetworkEngine/README.md

 ```swift
 case requestParameterEncodable(Encodable)
 ```
-This task converts the given `Encodable` as key value dictionary and passes them as quesry string for the URL formation.
+This task converts the given `Encodable` as key value dictionary and passes them as query string for the URL formation.

 ```swift
 case requestParameters(parameters: [String: Any], encoding: ParameterEncoding)
 ```
-Queries the given parameters using gievn `ParameterEncoding` method.
+Queries the given parameters using given `ParameterEncoding` method.

 ```swift
 case requestCompositeData(bodyData: Data, urlParameters: [String: Any])
 ```
-Set the given url paramteters and body data in request.
+Set the given url parameters and body data in request.

 ```swift
 case requestCompositeParameters(bodyParameters: [String: Any], urlParameters: [String: Any])